Invariant measures on products and on the space of linear orders: Unitary representations and a generalization of de Finetti's theorem

 \ref{i:thgen:2} Denote $A' = \acl\eq A$, $B' = \acl\eq B$, $C = \dcl\eq (A \cap B)$.
 By Lemma~\ref{l:acl}, $A'$ and $B'$ are algebraically closed and by Lemma~\ref{l:no-algeb-and-welim}, we have that $C = A' \cap B'$.
 Now \ref{i:thgen:1} applied to $A'$ and $B'$ yields that $\cF_{A'} \indep[\cF_C] \cF_{B'}$.
 It only remains to observe that $\cF_C = \cF_{A \cap B}$ and that $\cF_A \sub \cF_{A'}$, $\cF_B \sub \cF_{B'}$. \end{proof}

 Theorem~\ref{th:general-independence} has the following immediate corollary, which can be viewed as a generalization of the classical theorem of de Finetti. \begin{cor} Let $M$ be an $\aleph_0$-categorical structure with no algebraicity that admits weak elimination of imaginaries and let $G = \Aut(M)$.
 Consider a family of random variables $\set{\xi_a : a \in M}$ whose joint distribution is invariant under $G$.
 Then these variables are conditionally independent over the $G$-invariant $\sigma$-field.
-If the $G$-invariant $\sigma$-field is trivial and $M$ is transitive, then the $\xi_a$ are \df{i.i.d.} (independent, identically distributed). \end{cor} \begin{remark} Using the properties of independence and an inductive argument, it is possible to replace the no algebraicity and weak elimination of imaginaries assumption above with a slightly weaker one.
-Namely, we only need that $\acl\eq A \cap \acl\eq B = \dcl\eq \emptyset$ for any disjoint $A$ and $B$ where $B$ is a singleton, rather than for arbitrary $A$ and $B$. \end{remark}
+If the $G$-invariant $\sigma$-field is trivial and $M$ is transitive, then the $\xi_a$ are \df{i.i.d.} (independent, identically distributed). \end{cor} \begin{proof} Let $a_1, \ldots, a_n, b_1, \ldots, b_m \in M$ with $\set{a_1, \ldots, a_n} \cap \set{b_1, \ldots, b_m} = \emptyset$.
+Then it follows from Theorem~\ref{th:general-independence} \ref{i:thgen:2} that